terrorizer1980/PayPal-NET-SDK/README.md

 ## Running tests

-To run integration tests using your client id and secret, clone this repository and run the following command:
+To run integration tests, clone this repository and run the following command:
 ```sh
 $ dotnet test -v normal
 ```